radhikaj103/DATA608-TwitterSentimentAnalysis/README.md

 	- Send back to Kafka
 - *toInfluxDB.py*: InfluxDB consumer script.
 Takes each element of stream, splits components to get data needed, writes to InfluxDB using custom writer.

-Step 3: Running Docker Compose
+Step 3: Setup the Docker containers
 -	Go to directory where all files are located.
-Start containers with command “docker-compose up -d”.
-Docker Copmose is a container orchestration tool that can run a number of containers on a single host machine.
+Start containers with command `docker-compose up -d`.
+Docker Compose is a container orchestration tool that can run a number of containers on a single host machine.
 The docker-compose.yml contains the run commands.

--	Once containers are started, the application is started by running producer and consumer scripts.
--	Next, open terminal application with multiple clients (for producer, Kafka server, and import from Kafka sink to InfluxDB).
-Tweets should be streaming in, viewable in the terminal window.
+Step 4:	Run the scripts
+-	On the same terminal as previous start the Kafka consumer with `docker exec spark-master bash scripts/start_consumer.sh`.
+-	Once the consumer stops outputting logs and shows the Spark DataFrame schema, on a 2nd terminal run the producer script to pull tweets `python twitterProducer.py`
+-	In a 3rd terminal, send data to InfluxDB by running `python toInfluxDF.py`.
+You make have to install the influxdb-client (https://anaconda.org/conda-forge/influxdb-client).

-Step 4: InfluxDB Dashboard
+Step 5: InfluxDB Dashboard
 - Open http://localhost:8086/ in a browser window.
-Log-in with credentials defined in docker-compose file.
+Log-in with credentials user: admin, pw: admin123.
 - Navigate GUI to Boards to view the Sentiment Analysis Dashboard.
 It has multiple auto-refreshing plots, with adjustable refreshing periods.
 The Dashboard includes:
   - Trend sentiment 30-second aggregates.
   - Engagement count: number of tweets per 30 seconds.
   - Histograms: distribution of sentiment scores for a few topics.
   - Table containing total nubmer of tweets for each trend over window.
+- Explore data with InfluxDB:
+  - Select the Explore tab on the left.
+  - Select from the twitter_data>tag>score>sentiment.
+Select all tags you wish to view.
+  - On the right side, change "Past 1h" to a shorter timeframe to view the results ("Past 5m" suggested).
+Nothing will show if data is not consinuously fed into InfluxDB.